Police Accountability Unit

 The PAU exposed years of secret surveillance via city owned cameras by narcotics officers at PPD.
 Among other findings, they learned these officers never disclosed the video evidence which routinely contradicted their testimony and paperwork, and which sometimes led to the arrest of innocent people.

-The PAU’s work to uncover the PPD’s misuse of this technology led to a full investigation by reporters at the Philadelphia Inquirer in May 2024.
+The PAU’s work to uncover the PPD’s misuse of this technology led to a full investigation by reporters at the Philadelphia Inquirer in May 2024 and was covered by the Public Defenseless podcast in October 2024.

 In 2019, PAU analyzed Philadelphia police officers’ use of body-worn cameras in the 24th District — which includes parts of Kensington, Port Richmond, and Juniata Park.
 Of the 60 cases PAU reviewed from March 2018 to April 2019, only 6 included body-camera footage before a person was arrested.